- This event has passed.

 About the Presenter

 Michelle is a first-generation Vietnamese American born and raised in Dallas, Texas.
 She received her B.S. from Texas A&M University at Galveston, where she majored in marine biology and minored in oceanography and SCUBA diving.
 During college, Michelle realized her passion for invertebrate physiology, which led her to pursue her M.S. at Oregon State University.
 While at OSU, she investigated the impacts of ocean acidification and warming on Oregon pink shrimp larvae.
+Come 2022, she will be embarking on her next adventure as a Sea Grant Knauss Marine Policy Fellow.
 When Michelle is not in the lab, you can find her baking, running, or country western dancing.